CSCAR/workshop-stata-intro/stata_markdown/04-data-management.md

 ~~~~
 <<dd_do>>
-sysuse auto
+sysuse auto, clear
 <</dd_do>>
 ~~~~

-You can reload it as necessary (if you modify it and want the original) by re-running this with the `clear` option.
+You can reload it as necessary (if you modify it and want the original) by re-running this whenever you want.

 Whenever you first begin working with a data set, you'll want to spend some time getting familiar with it.
 You should be able to answer the following questions (even if some of them are approximations):